 “I’m scared.”
 Calgin looked at him with shimmering red eyes, his pointed face taut with distress.

 “I know my, Little One,” he took the child’s face between his hands and placed a kiss on his forehead, “but I need you to be brave, for me?”

 Calgin closed his hands over his uncle’s wrists and nodded.
 The ward on the door spluttered and died, time was up.

 Kil shoved Calgin towards Esperious who’d been standing quietly.
 “Take him, run.
 Go home.”

-The werewolf pup took the half-demon’s one shaking hand as the other had closed over the claw.
+The Werewolf pup took the half-Demon’s one shaking hand as the other had closed over the claw.
 The children escaped through the back door, the sound of wood splintering and howls of pain echoing around them.
 They didn’t look back.
 They ran.
-Through the woods, deeper and deeper into the forest, Esperious dragging a sobbing half-demon behind him.
+Through the woods, deeper and deeper, Esperious dragging a sobbing half-Demon behind him.
 Calgin may be young but he knew what was going on.
 He knew he was probably never going to see his uncle again.
-He tightened his grip on the claw Kil had given him, clutching it so hard it cut into his soft flesh as he raced through the forest with this best friend.
+He tightened his hold on the claw Kil had given him, clutching it so hard it cut into his soft flesh as he raced through the forest with this best friend.